tomzhang255/CCR/README.md

 corresponding to the column in “data/d.csv” containing said data.
 Similarly, “data/q.csv” is the file path for the questionnaire (i.e., the validated psychometric scale to use).
 And “q” would be the column in “data/q.csv” that contains these questionnaire items.
+Note that the file names can also be substituted with R data frame objects, if the user has already imported their data.

 The output of the function is a data frame of identical structure as “data/d.csv” but with a few extra columns appended.
 The number of these